ruszkipista/cims03-my-car/README.md

 # [My Car Administration](https://my-car-ruszkipista.herokuapp.com/)
+Track the cost and fuel consumption of the fleet of cars in the family!
+While recording transactions is straightforward for all family members, there are administrative aspects of the database, which need steady hands.
+Hence I wrote this CRUD web application to maintain the My Car app's database.
+(The My Car app itself is a separate development endeavour though).
+Inspired by my own car cost tracking spreadsheet and the "Task Manager" code along mini project in the Code Institute curriculum.

-A Flask and MongoDB-Atlas based CRUD application, styled with Material Design Bootstrap.
-Inspired by the "Task Manager" code along mini project in the Code Institute curriculum and my [MyCar](https://github.com/ruszkipista/MyCar) android app written for an assignment earlier.
-This project is my third milestone in obtaining the [Full Stack Web Development](https://codeinstitute.net/full-stack-software-development-diploma/) diploma from [Code Institute](https://codeinstitute.net/)
+Written in Python using Flask and MongoDB-Atlas, styled with Material Design Bootstrap.
+This project is my third, backend focused milestone in obtaining the [Full Stack Web Development](https://codeinstitute.net/full-stack-software-development-diploma/) diploma from [Code Institute](https://codeinstitute.net/)

 ![the webpage on different devices](./static/doc/responsive-am-i.png "the webpage on different size devices")